EkoCommunications/AmityAndroidJet/amity-rx-lifecycle/README.md

 #### Unfinished tasks

-What happens if tasks are left unfinished? `Single` and `Completable` are a kind of `Observable` that expects an item to be emitted or work to be done, if a lifecycle is ended before `Single` and `Completable` have a chance to do so (we find it true, a lot of time) an upstream will emit `CancellationException` without a proper error handler on a downupstream the app is crashed.
-We find many case on this scenario (not all) that an error handler likes an error popup dialog or toast is no use 'cause when the lifecycle is ended (user has closed that particular screen that an error has occured).
+What happens if tasks are left unfinished? `Single` and `Completable` are a kind of `Observable` that expects an item to be emitted or work to be done, if a lifecycle is ended before `Single` and `Completable` have a chance to do so (we find it true, a lot of time) an upstream will emit `CancellationException` without a proper error handler on a downstream the app is crashed.
+We find many cases on this scenario (not all) that an error handler likes an alert dialog or a toast is no use 'cause the lifecycle is ended. (user has closed that particular screen that an error has occured)

 # WHAT WE OFFER!